AirPods Pro vs. Galaxy Buds: Which wireless earbuds are the better buy?

 Galaxy Buds Pro, better sound quality; AirPods Pro, better noise canceling

 Both these earbuds sound good, as long as you can get a secure fit.
 It's definitely a matter of preference, but I prefer the warmer sound profile and more pronounced bass response of the Galaxy Bud Pro when it comes to sound quality.
 You can also adjust the equalizer manually in the Galaxy Wearable app to a number of different presets, from bass boost to soft.
-The AirPods Pro have a more neutral sound profile which actually works in their favor if you want to jump between calls, listen to music or listen to podcasts.
+The AirPods Pro have a more neutral sound profile that actually works in their favor if you want to jump between calls, listening to music and listening to podcasts.
 They have an adaptive equalizer that dynamically adjusts the sound for you.

 While both do a good job at canceling out ambient noise, the AirPods Pro are a touch more effective at drowning out white noise like the sound of an overhead fan or plane engines.
 While you can adjust the ANC level on the Galaxy Buds Pro to high or low, I didn't really hear any difference between the two settings.
 I can also hear a very faint hiss when I have ANC on the Buds Pro when I'm not listening to music.

-They each have spatial audio (Samsung calls it 360 audio) for a simulated surround sound experience when listening to movies and TV shows.
+They both have spatial audio (Samsung calls it 360 audio) for a simulated surround-sound experience when listening to movies and TV shows.
 Again, both sound good, but if I had to choose, I would go with the AirPods Pro as the effect sounds more natural.
-Note that at the time of writing, 360 audio support is only on Samsung Galaxy S21 phones, whereas spatial audio on the AirPods Pro is available on any Apple device running iOS 14 or later.
+Note that at the time of writing, 360 audio support is only on Samsung devices running One U!
+3.1 like the Samsung Galaxy S21 phones, whereas spatial audio on the AirPods Pro is available on any Apple device running iOS 14 or later.

 But the Galaxy Buds Pro have a feature the AirPods Pro lack: voice detection.
 The Galaxy Buds Pro automatically lowers the volume of your media when they detect that you're talking and then reverts back to your original settings 10 seconds after you've stopped.
 It's great if you want to be able to have a quick conversation without actively switching the buds into ambient sound mode (or pulling one out of your ear).

-You can take a listen to mic samples in the video on this page to hear the difference for calls.
+You can listen to mic samples in our video on this page to hear the difference for calls.

 AirPods Pro: Most reliable battery life

-Samsung quotes the battery life on the Galaxy Buds Pro at five hours with ANC on, but I never got close to that figure.
-With ANC turned on, the longest I was able to wear them for was roughly four and a half hours, which was disappointing considering the claim.
-Apple quotes up to four and a half hours with ANC for the AirPods Pro, but I regularly exceeded that and could manage almost five hours of total listen time.
-According to Samsung, the Buds Pro can also last up to eight hours of listen time without ANC, but again, I wasn't able to reach that claim.
+Samsung quotes the battery life on the Galaxy Buds Pro at 5 hours with ANC on, but I never got close to that figure.
+With ANC turned on, the longest I was able to wear them for was roughly 4.5 hours, which was disappointing considering the claim.
+Apple quotes up to 4.5 hours with ANC for the AirPods Pro, but I regularly exceeded that and could manage almost 5 hours of total listening time.
+According to Samsung, the Buds Pro can also last up to 8 hours of listening time without ANC, but again, I wasn't able to reach that number myself.

 Read more: Best Apple AirPods deals right now